 Many cultural factors influence the ethics of authorship.
 Each disciplinary (e.g. sociology) context will have unique cultural dimensions that influence what is considered appropriate or common.
 Beyond academic disciplines, individual organizations (e.g. the university for which you work) and countries will also add cultural dimensions to the complexity of authorship decision-making.

-In our Canadian health professions education context, we have observed three cultural factors that we will discuss here: interdisciplinarity, types of research (quantitative or qualitative), and academic promotions.
+In our Canadian health sciences context, we have observed three cultural factors that we will discuss here: interdisciplinarity, types of research (quantitative or qualitative), and academic promotions.

-Health professions education is an interdisciplinary field (Kuper et al, 2010), wherein the different disciplines that comprise it bring their own norms and expectations for authorship practices.
+Health sciences education is an interdisciplinary field (Kuper et al, 2010), wherein the different disciplines that comprise it bring their own norms and expectations for authorship practices.

 - first author tends to connote the primary thinker, doer, and writer behind the work